Anton Webern: Mature conducting career in Red Vienna

-Webern obtained work as music director of the Wiener Schubertbund 1921, having made an excellent impression as the vocal coach Schoenberg recommended for their 1920 performance of Gurre-Lieder.
-They nearly abandoned this project before Webern stepped in.
-He led them in performances of Brahms, Mahler, Reger, and Schumann, among others.
-But low salary, mandatory touring, and challenges to Webern's thorough rehearsals prompted him to resign in 1922.
-He was also chorusmaster of the Mödling Männergesangverein (Note: Men's Singing Society) (1922–1926) until he resigned in controversy over hiring a Jewish soprano, Greta Wilheim, as a stand-in soloist for Schubert's Mirjams Siegesgesang.
+On Schoenberg's recommendation, Webern saved the 1920 Gurre-Lieder (Songs of Gurre) performance by the Wiener Schubertbund (Vienna Schubert Society) from failure and became their music director in 1921, conducting Brahms, Mahler, Reger, and Schumann.
+Citing low salary, mandatory concert tours, and resistance to long rehearsals, he left in 1922.
+He also directed the Mödling Men's Singing Society (Männergesangverein, 1922–1926), leaving in controversy after hiring Jewish soprano Greta Wilheim for Schubert's Mirjams Siegesgesang (Miriam's Song of Triumph).

-From 1922, Webern led the mixed-voice amateur Singverein der Sozialdemokratischen Kunstelle (Note: Singing Society of the Social Democratic Arts Council) and Arbeiter-Sinfonie-Konzerte (Note: Workers' Symphony Concerts) through David Josef Bach, Director of the Sozialdemokratische Kunststelle.
-(Note: Social Democratic Arts Council) Webern won DJ Bach's confidence with a 1922 performance of Mahler's Symphony No. 3 that established his reputation, prompting Berg to praise him as "the greatest conductor since Mahler himself".
+He won repute with a 1922 Workers' Symphony (Arbeiter-Sinfonie) performance of Mahler's Third, prompting Berg to hail him as "the greatest conductor since Mahler himself".
 (Note: Berthold Goldschmidt cautioned that the Second Viennese School were a "mutual admiration society".)
+It earned him the trust of Social Democratic Arts Council (Sozialdemokratische Kunststelle) Director David Josef Bach, with whom he co-founded and -led the Arts Council's amateur Singing Society (Singverein, from 1923).
+In 1924, he made arrangements of Liszt's Workers' Chorus (Arbeiterchor, c.
+1848 or earlier; shelved amid the Revolutions of 1848), with its message of solidarity, including for bass solo, mixed chorus, and orchestra.
+The Wiener Zeitung (Vienna Times) touted its March 1925 premiere under his baton, and he then regularly led the Workers' Symphony Concerts.

-Webern's Mahler interpretations continued to be widely celebrated.
-(Note: Since 1902, Webern idolized Mahler as a leading musician, studying his conducting and viewing him as a "serious" and "introspective" if sometimes sentimental composer—perhaps his favorite alongside Beethoven and Schoenberg.
+His Mahler interpretations continued to be lauded, (Note: Since 1902, Webern idolized Mahler, studying his conducting and viewing him as a "serious" and "introspective" if sometimes sentimental composer—perhaps his favorite alongside Beethoven and Schoenberg.
 Mahler's music resonated with Webern as confiding "inner experiences", from an early "worship of nature" to a more abstract spirituality later.
 In 1911, Webern aimed to convince his father of his conducting aspirations by taking him to back-to-back performances of Mahler's Symphony of a Thousand.
-In 1912, he wrote Berg that he "must conduct ... must perform Schoenberg and Mahler and everything that is sacred".)
-From 1927, RAVAG aired twenty-two of Webern's performances.

-He premiered Berg's Chamber Concerto with soloists Rudolf Kolisch and Eduard Steuermann in 1927 and led Stravinsky's Les Noces with Erich Leinsdorf among the pianists in 1933.
-(Note: Leinsdorf considered the experience of "utmost value to my musical and critical development".
+In 1912, he wrote Berg that he "must conduct ... must perform Schoenberg and Mahler and everything that is sacred".) and from 1927, Austria's main radio network RAVAG (Radio-Verkehrs-Aktiengesellschaft) aired twenty-two of his performances.
+He premiered Berg's Chamber Concerto with Rudolf Kolisch and Eduard Steuermann in 1927 and led Stravinsky's Les Noces with Erich Leinsdorf in 1933.
+(Note: Leinsdorf, on piano, considered the experience of "utmost value to my musical and critical development".
 The popevki-like 3-7A cell and 4–10 variant of Les Noces are not altogether unlike the rhythmized trichords of Webern's later Op.
 24 or the tetrachords of Op.
 30 (which Stravinsky later admired), apart from Stravinsky's tendency to anhemitony in marked contrast to Webern's hemitonicism.)
-Armand Machabey noted Webern's regional reputation as a conductor of "haute valeur" (Note: "high value") for his meticulous approach to then contemporary music, comparing him to Willem Mengelberg in Le Ménestrel (1930).
-Some on the left, notably Oscar Pollak in Der Kampf (1929), criticized Webern's programming as more ambitious and bourgeois than popular and proletarian.
-Webern seemed uneasy in his dependence on the Social Democrats for conducting work, perhaps on religious grounds, Krenek speculated.
-But "[a]rtistic work for and with workers was [from] a ...
-Christian standpoint which Webern took very seriously", Walter Kolneder wrote.
+He also led Brahms's German Requiem in 1931, followed by Berg's Der Wein, Mahler's Second, and Schoenberg's Friede auf Erden in 1932.
+Oscar Pollak for Der Kampf (The Struggle) slammed Webern's programming as ambitious and bourgeois in 1929, and Armand Machabey called him a meticulous conductor of contemporary music comparable to Willem Mengelberg in 1930.

+Webern generally avoided politics and seemed uneasy relying on the Social Democratic Party for conducting work, perhaps on religious grounds, though he aligned with their cultural and educational objectives, and saw his roles with the working class as a Christian duty (after they performed Bruckner's Mass No. 3, a singer carved him a music stand inscribed "Art is service to God").
+He was addressed as "Doctor", not "comrade", though he used the term to address others in the movement and served on administrative committees.
+He remembered his family's minor-noble heritage, which old friends respected by using his nobiliary particle "von" long after the 1919 social-democratic nobility abolition law, and reclaimed his nobiliary particle in the 1930s.